datacamp/authoring/docs/courses/exercises/multiple-choice-exercises/responses.md

 The distractors ("wrong answers") should ideally provide insight as to what went wrong.
 That is, they should be the answer a student expects if they have made a common error or misunderstanding.

+### Provide feedback messages that give insight

+The feedback message that a student receives should explain why the answer is wrong.
+Don't just say "Try again", or "Incorrect".

 ### Make the student do something

 Rather than just asking them a question to test their knowledge, you can make the student actively do something in order to answer the question.
 For example, You can make them write some code to explore a dataset, or make them look at and interpret a plot or diagram.